 Holes in a tooth, also known as cavities or dental caries, don’t happen overnight, and they can be caused by a variety of reasons.
 Everyone’s at risk for a tiny hole in a tooth when it’s a result of tooth decay and plaque build-up.
-Your family dentist at Stamford dental practice can spot these holes before they appear, so maintaining your bi-annual dentist visits for checkups and professional cleanings can stop and prevent cavities.
+Your family dentist can spot these holes before they appear, so maintaining your bi-annual dentist visits for checkups and professional cleanings can stop and prevent cavities.

 Keeping up proper hygiene habits at every age is one of the best ways to prevent cavities from forming.
 Although certain people are at higher risk for cavities, properly brushing and flossing your teeth every day decreases the risks of a hole in a tooth.
 Additionally, visiting your dentist twice a year — for both children and adults — also ensures a healthy smile with no cavities.

 A tiny hole in a tooth is usually the result of tooth decay, which happens when bacteria build up over time.
 During this decaying process, the enamel of the tooth breaks down.
 Although everyone is at risk for cavities, the risk increases when certain factors are present, including:

 Children are most susceptible to these holes in their teeth due to the large amounts of sugar they tend to eat and drink, coupled with poor oral hygiene habits.
 A tiny hole in a tooth is most common in the back molars where it’s easier to skip while brushing and flossing.
 Although cavities occur most often in children, it’s important to keep up proper hygiene habits no matter what your age.